 Did you know

 - GoofsSondra is shown as having a numb face and difficulty speaking after being shot with a Taser.
-Neither of these things happen when a Taser is used on someone.
+A Taser shot does neither of these things.

 - Crazy credits"Mama" was not harmed in the making of this movie.